IBM-Security/verify-operator/README.md

 ### Logout

 It is possible to logout an authenticated session by sending a GET request to the '/logout' URL segment within the configured authentication URL.
-For example, if the `AuthURL` field within the IBMSecurityVerify custom resource is set to `/verify-sso` the logout URI would be: `/verify-sso/logout`.
+For example, if the `ssoURL` field within the IBMSecurityVerify custom resource is set to `/verify-sso` the logout URI would be: `/verify-sso/logout`.
 Upon successful logout the user will be redirected to the logout redirect URL which is specified in the IBMSecurityVerify custom resource.
 Please note that if a logout redirect URL is not specified in the custom resource the logout mechanism is disabled.

 ## Installation